sdcote/coyote/README.md

 # Coyote Batch

-This is a lightweight framework for performing basic ETL tasks.
+This is a lightweight toolkit for performing basic ETL tasks.

 The framework is single-threaded for simplicity and ease of debugging.
 If a more high performance, multi-threaded platform is desired, there are many from which to choose.
 This is designed for basic file processing in a small footprint package.